 Each student at Saint Xavier University pays a Student Activity Fee each semester.
-These fees contribute to the Student Activity Fund (SAF) which financially supports the campus programs and activities sponsored by various registered student organizations (RSO) and the Office of Campus Life.
+These fees contribute to the Student Activity Fund (SAF), which financially supports the campus programs and activities sponsored by various registered student organizations (RSO) and Student Life.